lad-sapienza/sCMS/README.md

 | fitToContent | string | y        | The URL of the tiled map you want to use.            |
 | geoField     | string | n        | A string to credit the original creators of the tiled map (necessary for licensed material). |

-In the `MapComp` Wrapper, the attributes of each item are used in the `RasterLayer` structure, which also allows you to add the following prop to your layer:
+In the `MapLeaflet` Wrapper, the attributes of each item are used in the `RasterLayer` structure, which also allows you to add the following prop to your layer:

 | Field     | Type  | Default | Description                                           |
 |-----------|-------|---------|-------------------------------------------------------|